SoftUni-Internal/interactive-content/RO/09-For-Loop-Exercise/Lesson.md

-# Bucle For - Exercițiu
+# For Loop - Exercise